Chirped periodic and solitary waves in nonlinear negative index materials: Abstract

 \section{Abstract}

 Propagation of ultrashort pulses at least a few tens of optical cycles in duration through a negative index material is investigated theoretically based on the generalized nonlinear Schr\"{o}dinger equation with pseudo-quintic nonlinearity and self-steepening effect.
 Novel periodic waves of different forms are shown to exist in the system in the presence of higher-order effects.
 It is found that such periodic structures exhibit an interesting chirping property which depends on the light field intensity.
 The nonlinearity in pulse chirp is found to be caused by the presence of self-steepening effect in the negative index medium.
-A rich variety of nonlinearly chirped solitary waves are also obtained in the long-wave limit of the derived periodic waves.
-The solutions comprise dark, bright, and kink solitary wave solutions, demonstrating the structural diversity of localized waves in the material.
-Stability of the solitary wave solutions are proved using the theory of nonlinear dispersive waves.
+The solutions also comprise dark, bright, and kink solitary waves.
+Stability of the solitary wave solutions are proved analytically using the theory of nonlinear dispersive waves.
+The stability of the solutions is numerically studied under finite initial perturbations.

 {$^{1}${ Radiation Physics Laboratory, Department of Physics, Faculty of Sciences, Badji Mokhtar University, P. O. Box 12, 23000 Annaba, Algeria}\\ $^{2}${ Centre for Engineering Quantum Systems, School of Mathematics and Physics, The University of Queensland, Brisbane, Queensland 4072, Australia}}